-While there are never any guarantees, you improve your chances of getting great tenants by having your existing tenants do the searching for you.
+While there are never guarantees, you improve your chances of getting great tenants by having your existing tenants search for you.

 The act of asking for referrals also bonds your existing tenants to you.
 It shows them that you respect them and like having them as tenants.

-And not only is asking for referrals a good way to find solid tenants, it is also a way to improve your relationship with your tenants and reduce turnover (and offering a referral incentive doesn’t hurt either).
+Not only is asking for referrals a good way to find solid tenants, but it is also a way to improve your relationship with your tenants and reduce turnover (and offering a referral incentive doesn’t hurt either).

 Relationships with tenants are more art than science.
 It often takes years of experience to find the right mix of tenants for your property.
 That said, once you find the right tenants, your business will be more stable and profitable if you work to reduce turnover and keep your tenants happy.
 If you follow these tips, you will see turnover fall and your profits rise.